.jpg?width=1200)

 Shawnee National Forest: Southern Illinois’s Secret

 Illinois rewards the visitor who approaches it as more than a Chicago layover.
 The Mississippi River corridor from Galena to Cairo traces American settlement history in ways that the urban core of Chicago only partially conveys.
-The Lincoln sites of Springfield put the most significant presidential biography in American history in direct physical context.
+The Lincoln sites of Springfield put the most consequential presidential biography in American history in direct physical context.
 And the forests and bluffs of far southern Illinois reveal a geological and natural history that the state’s agricultural flatlands entirely conceal.
 Together, they make Illinois a destination of greater depth and diversity than its reputation as a flyover state would suggest.

 Frequently Asked Questions